 Nick Brown has been the Member of Parliament for Newcastle East since 1983.

 Nick was born in Hawkhurst, Kent, and educated at Tunbridge Wells Technical High School.
-He studied at the University of Manchester.
-After graduation he worked in the advertising department of Proctor and Gamble in Newcastle upon Tyne (1974-75).
+Following graduation from the University of Manchester he worked in the advertising department of Proctor and Gamble in Newcastle upon Tyne (1974-75).
 He then worked for a Newcastle-based dry-cleaning company (1976-78), and in the Northern Region of the General and Municipal Worker’s Union (as it then was) from 1978 to 1983, as the region’s research officer, and later the legal officer.
 He was elected to Newcastle City Council in 1980-84 for the Walker Ward of Newcastle East.

-Following the election of Gordon Brown as leader of the Labour Party Nick returned to Government as Deputy Chief Whip, Minister for the North East and Treasurer of the Household.
+Following the election of Gordon Brown as Leader of the Labour Party, Nick returned to Government as Deputy Chief Whip, Minister for the North East and Treasurer of the Household in 2007.
 In October 2008 Nick was again made Labour Party Chief Whip, a post he held until the autumn of 2010.

 Following a 6-year return to the backbenches, Nick was again appointed as Labour’s Chief Whip under the leadership of Jeremy Corbyn.
 He was reappointed to the same role by Sir Keir Starmer which he served in until May 2021.
 He is now Chair of the House of Commons Finance Committee.